Methodology

 What it doesn't do

-How the judge tiers are built
+How the judge rating is built

 What it doesn't do